Klortho/dtd-diagram/README.md

 # To do

-* Let's create a new github repo
+* ✓Let's create a new github repo: https://github.com/Klortho/dtd-diagram

-* Redo the API:
+* ✓Redo the API:
     * Class, not module
     * By default, after you instantiate it, it starts on document-ready.
       (calls `draw`)
     * Allow multiple drawings on the same page.

+* ✓Get rid of `options`

+* Move index.html into an examples folder, and add a couple of others, showing how it can be used.
+    * Per the README examples
+    * Multiple drawings, with different options, on the same page

 * parameterize the class name of the main div -- allow multiple

+* Make setup easier for "getting started" (above)

 * Add attributes
 * Auto-adjust column widths, based on the rightmost edge of any node in that column